flex-protocol/sui-flex-swap/README.md

 #### Starting off-chain service

-In the `sui-java-service` directory, run the following command to start the off-chain service:
+In the `sui-java-service` directory, execute the following command to start the off-chain service:

 ```shell
 mvn -pl suiswapexample-service-rest -am spring-boot:run